mm6/ethereum-lab2-hardhat/README.md

 ## Part A. Writing a client side program to interact with a Hardhat network running locally in its own shell.

 1. In an empty directory named Lab2_PartA, begin by setting up an npm package.
-Hit return and select the defaults.
+When prompted, hit return and select the defaults.
 ```
 npm init
 ```